-FASM1S has been set at the lowest - NO RF output - level before shipping to prevent accidental misuse and/or damage that may arise otherwise.
-There is built-in protection from high VSWR that may appear at the output due to mismatch or in case someone turns it on without first having connected an appropriate load or antenna, however is best to avoid doing so.
+FM06TX has been set at the nominal RF output level before shipping.
+There is built-in protection from VSWR in case someone turns it on without first having connected an appropriate load or antenna.

-First, you should attempt to tune the antenna (if your antenna is not a broadband type) with a low power (less than 50W) carrier, so that it has the least VSWR possible.
-Provided the antenna is correctly tuned for the transmission frequency and it appears as a 50 Ohm load at the transmitter's output, we may start increasing the output level of the transmitter up to the desired level.
+First, attempt to tune the antenna with unmodulated carrier, so that it has the least VSWR possible.
+Provided the antenna is correctly tuned for the transmission frequency and it appears as a 500hm load at the transmitter's output, we may start increasing the output level of the transmitter up to the desired level.
 This setting must be done from within the Main screen (which shows both FWD and REF) and without having any modulation on the transmitter.

-You can increase the output power up to any selected point until you read FWD: 250W (or even up to 300W maximum allowable level).
-The transmitter may be able to output even higher.
-Nevertheless, this extra output power doesn't add in reality anything to your signal strength or coverage, and it is preferred if you only use it at that maximum level in case you need to overdrive a following high power amplifier.
+You should increase the output power up to point we read 6W.
+The transmitter may be able to output up to 8W.
+Nevertheless, this extra output power should only be used in case we need to overdrive an amplifier.